survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ![Hello world](images/hello_01.png)

-T> See [mini-html-webpack-plugin](https://www.npmjs.com/package/mini-html-webpack-plugin) documentation for further options.
-You can override the HTML template fully, and process individual parts injected to it freely.

 W> Webpack has default configuration for its entries and output.
 It looks for source from `./src` by default and its emits output to `./dist`.
 You can control these through `entry` and `output` respectively as seen in the _What is Webpack_ chapter.

-{pagebreak}

 ## Examining the output